mojolicious/server-starter/README.md

   const server = await starter.newServer();
   await server.launch(<cmd>, <args>, { connectTimeout: 3000 });
 ```

 - ```retryTime```, in mS, allows to configure the time to retry a connection with the launched server.
 Default is 60 (60 mS).

 ```js
   const server = await starter.newServer();
   await server.launch(<cmd>, <args>, { retryTime: 250 });
 ```
+## Caveats

+- When ```avoidFdPassing``` mode is used with random port assignement (the default when you create your server with the createServer() function), a race conditions exist between the launched server and other potential processes because nothing prevents the operating system to reasign an already closed port to them.
 ## Install

     $ npm i @mojolicious/server-starter